Orbital swellings

 Elicit the following:

-• Ask specifically about any change in colour perception.
+Ask specifically about any change in colour perception.
 Mention of things looking 'washed out' (especially red objects) may be the first warning that the optic nerve is stressed and potentially compromised.
-This is not a good symptom - see 'Referral', below.
+This is a red flag for urgent referral - see 'Referral', below.

 Examination

-• General inspection of the patient.
-Look at area of trauma or for facial scars, asymmetry, masses, redness, evidence of dysthyroid status, etc. For a rough estimate of any proptosis, look at the patient from above (sit the patient on a chair and stand behind, looking down): note whether it is visible.
+General inspection of the patient.
+Look at the area of any trauma or for facial scars, asymmetry, masses, redness or evidence of dysthyroid status.
+For a rough estimate of any proptosis, look at the patient from above (sit the patient on a chair and stand behind, looking down): note whether it is visible.
 Note whether the globe appears deviated.

 Regional lymph nodes.